bask058/godbc/README.md

 	ErrCaptchaTimeout = errors.New("Captcha query has timed out")
 	//ErrCaptchaRejected - The server did reject the image data, as not being a valid image ErrCaptchaRejected = errors.New("Captcha was rejected - not a valid image")
+	//ErrCaptchaInvalid - The captcha was not correctly solved ErrCaptchaInvalid = errors.New("Captcha is invalid")
 	//ErrUnexpectedServerError - An unexpected error occured on the server side ErrUnexpectedServerError = errors.New("Unexpected error on server side")
 	//ErrUnexpectedServerResponse - We got an unexpected response from the server